-With pillars of rigor and personal excellence, Queen Margaret’s School (QMS) prepares boys and girls in Preschool to Grade 12 to be trailblazers for an unknown future.
+With pillars of rigor and personal excellence, gender equity, and service, Queen Margaret’s School (QMS) prepares students in Preschool to Grade 12 to be trailblazers for an unknown future.
 Through hands-on learning in global sustainability, entrepreneurial thinking, and equine-facilitated leadership, boarding and day students develop a passion for discovery and a desire to make a difference in the world.
 Set on 27 beautiful acres on Vancouver Island, BC, QMS offers an optional integrated equestrian program.

 Experiential & inquiry-based learning